A Knowledge Graph-based Retrieval-Augmented Generation Framework for Algorithm Selection in the Facility Layout Problem: Architecture and methodology

 \end{itemize}

 The method is implemented in Python, utilizing a modern technology stack composed of Neo4j for the graph database and vector index, Google Gemini as the LLM and embedding engine, LangChain for orchestrating the RAG pipeline, and Gradio for the interactive web user interface.
+The user interacts with the system through the interface shown in Figure~\ref{fig:ui}.
+They can input specific problem parameters, such as the number of facilities and key constraints, to receive a comprehensive methodology recommendation, including the selected algorithm, its parameters, and the underlying data-driven reasoning.